-View Time Stamps for Messages on the iPhone, iPad, iPod Touch
+View Time Stamps for Messages on iPhone, iPad, iPod Touch

-The Messages app for iOS 7 now gives everyone the ability to see time stamps for any sent message or received message directly in the app.
+The Messages app for iOS now gives everyone the ability to see time stamps for any sent message or received message directly in the app.
 This lets you know exact times of correspondence when any message was sent or received, providing the precise hour and minute for each individual element of dialog.
-This is a handy trick that is easy to miss, but also just as easy to use once you know it’s there:
+This is a handy trick that is easy to miss on iPhone and iPad, but also just as easy to use once you know it’s there and how it works.

-- Open Messages app and go to any conversation with a contact
+- Go to any conversation with a contact within Messages

-- Tap and hold on a message and swipe left to view timestamps
+- Tap and hold on a message, and then swipe left to view timestamps

 There is no obvious indicator this feature exists, so much like deleting messages if you aren’t told specifically how to do it you’d likely only find it by accident or by discovery.

 Previously, you had to rely on the first message of a conversation which would have a timestamp visible before a message, and those would only exist when a significant time had passed between messages being sent and received.
 The start time including the start date of any messaging conversation still exists at the top of a particular conversation, but now you can get much more precise information with the individual timestamps, making this a great feature inclusion.

 On a related note, don’t forget to adjust Messages to show the full contacts name to avoid any confusion when in conversations.

 Is it able to tell what’s the time that receipient received the iMessage?